6 DAYS FROM $999

 Uncover the charms of a Serbian village

-Then, as your ship passes through two sets of locks on Day 7, you’ll hear commentary from the bridge explaining the process before arriving in Belgrade, capital of Serbia.
+Scenic Sailing: Then, as your ship passes through two sets of locks this morning, you'll hear commentary from the bridge explaining the process before arriving in Belgrade, capital of Serbia.
 You'll also enjoy a walking tour in charming Donji Milanovac, where you will visit the Church of St. Nikolas and an elementary school.
+Cultural Connection: At the school, hear a fascinating introduction to the Cyrillic alphabet, the script invented by a Byzantine monk in the 9th century that is now widely used throughout the Slavic world.

 Discover Belgrade and Kalemegdan Fortress, or opt to visit Tito’s Memorial and Royal Palace

 Cultural Connection: Following an informative lecture on modern Serbia, discover the country’s 2,500-year-old capital, Belgrade, on a half-day tour.
 Belgrade’s recent history has left the city somewhat disheveled — yet you’ll be impressed by bold redevelopment and the positive outlook of the residents.
 You’ll also visit Kalemegdan Fortress.
 This afternoon, you may want to take advantage of the optional tour to Tito’s Memorial and Royal Palace.
 If you're up for something a bit more adventurous, speak to your Concierge about where you can rent a canoe or kayak on the river.
 Ready to raise your glass?
 Set off on a festive pub crawl later this afternoon.
-Back on board this evening, you'll be treated to festive local entertainment.
+Back on board this evening, attend the Captain's Gala Dinner, followed by festive local entertainment — another Cultural Connection.

 Home-hosted lunch in vibrant Osijek and local entertainment onboard